Manggar Airfield

-Manggar Airfield, also known as Mangar Airfield or Manggarbesar Airfield was a military airfield which was operational during the Pacific War in World War II.
+Manggar Airfield, also known as Mangar Airfield or Manggarbesar Airfield, was a military airfield which was operational during the Pacific War in World War II.
 It was operational from 28 January 1942 to 10 July 1945, and has been redeveloped into an urban area since.
 The airfield was located in Manggar in Balikpapan area of Indonesia.

 History

 Manggar Airfield was originally built in 1936 under Dutch colonial administration to transport oil and tin.

-During World War II, Japan had planned to capture the Dutch East Indies, in order to utilize its existing oilfields and also construct an airfield at Manggar, which would be critical for Japan’s occupation of Southern Borneo.
+During World War II, Japan had planned to capture the Dutch East Indies, in order to utilize its existing oilfields and also construct an airfield at Manggar, which would be critical for Japan's occupation of Southern Borneo.

-Following the fall of Tarakan, from 20 to 23 January, 1942, the Royal Netherlands East Indies Army Air Force deployed three Lockheed Lodestars to Manggar Airfield for evacuation and resupply flights.
+Following the fall of Tarakan, from 20 to 23 January 1942, the Royal Netherlands East Indies Army Air Force deployed three Lockheed Lodestars to Manggar Airfield for evacuation and resupply flights.
 BPM personnel and civilians who were still left behind were airlifted to Surabaya.

 Japanese Capture

-Following the Japanese victory in the Battle of Balikpapan, the Sakaguchi Detachment began the re-construction of Manggar Airfield on 26 January, 1942.
+Following the Japanese victory in the Battle of Balikpapan, the Sakaguchi Detachment began the re-construction of Manggar Airfield on 26 January 1942.
 Following a bombardment by allied forces, the airfield had to be repaired on 27 January.
 The next day, nine Mitsubishi A6M Zero fighters of the 23rd Air Flotilla landed at Manggar Airfield, and later set up a headquarters by the 30th.

-Manggar Airfield was first photographed on 10 October, 1944, and was operated by the Imperial Japanese Navy and Japanese Army Air Force.
+Manggar Airfield was first photographed on 10 October 1944, and was operated by the Imperial Japanese Navy and Japanese Army Air Force.
 It consisted of two airstrips, and was a major landing ground as it was the largest airfield in the Balikpapan area.
-On February 1944, the 23rd Air Flotilla relocated the 381st Kokutai to Manggar Airfield, recently equipped with Mitsubishi J2M Raiden Interceptors.
+In February 1944, the 23rd Air Flotilla relocated the 381st Kokutai to Manggar Airfield, recently equipped with Mitsubishi J2M Raiden Interceptors.
 The 381st Kokutai stationed two Hikotais at max strength, equipped with 36 front-line fighters and 12 aircraft in reserve.
 One of these squadrons, S602 had slowly converted to Raidens in the ensuing months, operating less than 10 aircraft during the Balikpapan air battles.
 The 381st Kokutai also commanded one Hikotai equipped with 8 J1N1-S Gekkos, with 6 aircraft in reserve.
 The U.S. Strategic Bombing Survey characterized 381 as one of the best fighter groups in the Japanese Navy.